-Processor, graphics, and solid-state drives
+Processor, memory, graphics, and SSDs

 Apple has six standard configurations of the MacBook Pro.
 Four of those models have the Touch Bar, a strip that’s located where the function keys are usually at the top of the keyboard.
 The Touch Bar is an OLED screen that lights up with different icons, buttons, and functions you can use relative to the tasks and app you are using on your Mac.
 For example, if you are using Messages, the Touch Bar will show a set on emoji, and you can tap the emoji you want to use.
 Learn more about the types of controls the Touch Bar offers.

 For a better idea of how the Touch Bar integrates into your daily use, read our review of the 2016 MacBook Pro, when the Touch Bar made its debut.
 You can also watch the video below.

 If you don’t want the Touch Bar, you’ll have to settle for Apple’s $1,299 and $1,499 13-inch MacBook Pro models.
 Both of these laptops have a 2.3GHz dual-core Core i5 processor, the slowest in the lineup.

 Apple offers four standard configurations of the 13-inch MacBook Pro, and two of the 15-inch MacBook Pro.
 All laptops are available in Space Gray or Silver.
 Here’s the rundown on each model.
 (Each model can be customized at an additional cost.)

 $1,299: 2.3GHz dual-core Core i5 processor, 8GB of memory, 128GB SSD, Intel Iris Plus Graphics 640 (integrated graphics), two Thunderbolt 3/USB-C ports, no TouchBar